AntiLox12/RELOAD/.qoder/repowiki/en/content/Administrative System/Administrative Permissions and Role-Based Access Control.md

 ## Command Access Restrictions by Role

 Administrative commands are meticulously restricted based on user roles, ensuring that sensitive operations are only accessible to appropriately privileged users.
 The `/admin` command provides a dynamic help menu that displays only the commands the user is authorized to use.
 Basic commands like `/admin list`, `/requests`, `/add`, `/delrequest`, and `/editdrink` are available to all administrators (Levels 1-3) and the Creator.
 Commands for managing other administrators (`/admin add`, `/admin remove`, `/admin level`) are restricted to the Creator and Level 3 administrators only.
 In `admin2.py`, the `/admin2` command and its associated suite of privileged commands (e.g., `/receipt`, `/verifyreceipt`, `/stock`, `/tgstock`, `/addvip`, `/addautosearch`) are exclusively available to the Creator and Level 3 administrators.
 Some commands, like `/addvip` and `/addautosearch`, have additional logic to apply changes to all users, further emphasizing the power delegated to these top-tier roles.

-This granular restriction ensures that the principle of least privilege is upheld throughout the system.
+The system has been recently enhanced with financial management capabilities.
+The new `/delmoney` command, implemented in `Bot_new.py`, allows the Creator to deduct coins from user accounts.
+This command follows the same strict permission model, being available only to users whose usernames are listed in the `ADMIN_USERNAMES` constant.
+The command supports flexible input methods, including direct user ID specification or reply-based invocation, and includes comprehensive input validation to prevent abuse.

 **Section sources**
 - [admin.py](file://admin.py#L1-L184)
 - [admin2.py](file://admin2.py#L1-L771)
+- [Bot_new.py](file://Bot_new.py#L4763-L4859) - *Updated in recent commit*

 ## Database Schema and AdminUser Model